jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ???
-Explain that thia code compiles, but it wouldn't if nop had been declared using the real std::add_const_t, because the real one blocks template type deduction.
+Explain that this code compiles, but it wouldn't if nop had been declared using the real std::add_const_t, because the real one blocks template type deduction.

 Talk is basically over, time for one more weird trick...